fjelltopp/zarr-ckan/README.md

 ## Dependency Management

 - **Python dependencies** are managed with Pipenv (`Pipfile`, `Pipfile.lock`).
-This ensures reproducible environments and easy dependency updates.
-For extension development, `requirements.txt` and `dev-requirements.txt` are also provided.
+This ensures reproducible environments and easy dependency updates using [Pipenv](https://pipenv.pypa.io/en/latest/quick_start.html).
 - **Node.js dependencies** (for frontend assets in `ckanext-zarr/ckanext/zarr/react`) are managed via `package.json` in relevant directories.
 - **Docker** is used for containerized deployments, ensuring consistency across environments.

 ## Environment Variables

-Environment variables are loaded from the `.env` file (not committed to version control).
+It is unlikely you will need to use these (as they are largely requried for automatic tests) but environment variables are loaded from the `.env` file (not committed to version control).
 Key variables typically include:

 - `CKAN_SITE_URL` — The base URL for the CKAN instance.
 - `CKAN_SQLALCHEMY_URL` — Database connection string.